kevinlekiller/linux_intel_display_overclocking/README.md

 If your LCD is old, you might have to use -r instead, which uses CVT v1.1 reduced blanking timings.
 If it is VERY old (10+ years), then do not use -r or -b, as most of those old LCD's do not support reduces blanking.

-Be aware that **HDMI 1.x has a limit of 165Mhz pixel clock**, make sure you use displayport if you need to go over 165MHz, or try underclocking to 48hz if your goal is to watch movies / tv.

 If you want to get a refresh rate that works well for watching movies or tv, pass the -o argument.
-The -o argument will for example, convert 72hz to 71.928hz, so when you watch 23.976fps content it will play smoothly.
+The -o argument will for example, convert 72Hz to 71.928Hz, so when you watch 23.976fps content it will play smoothly.

 `$ cd ~/ && ./cvt12 1920 1080 72 -b`